 Instead, look at which investments are continuing to perform well, if any.
 And consider how much of a decline you’re seeing in your investments overall.
 Look closely at how much of your 401(k) you have invested in your own company’s stock, as this could be a potential trouble spot if your company takes a financial hit as the result of a downturn.

 Continue making contributions to your 401(k), at least at the minimum level to receive your employer’s full company match.
 If you can afford to do so, you may also consider increasing your contribution rate.
 This could allow you to max out your annual contribution limit while purchasing new investments at a discount when the market is down.
-Rebalance your investments in your 401(k) as needed to stay aligned with your financial goals, risk tolerance and timeline for retiring.
+Rebalance your investments in your 401(k) as needed to stay aligned with your financial goals, risk tolerance and the timeline for retiring.

 The Bottom Line